 Conserving water can also save energy.
-In order to pump the water from a central facility into your home, garden or office, energy is required to run the pumps .
-So saving water means using less energy which not only reduces your annual water bill, but also your carbon footprint.
+To pump the water from a central facility into your home, garden or office, energy is required to run the pumps.
+So saving water means using less energy which not only reduces your annual water bill but also your carbon footprint.

 What can we do to save water and money?

 - Take shorter showers and turn off the shower while soaping up, then turn it back on to rinse.

 - Cut down the amount of water flushed down the toilet.
 Put a two-litre plastic bottle full of water in the cistern of your toilet.
 This could save you up to 7 300 litres of water each year.

 - When washing dishes by hand, do not leave the water running for rinsing.
 And if you have a double-basin, fill one with soapy water and one with rinse water.

 In the garden

 - Put a covering layer around trees and plants.
 Covering will slow evaporation of moisture and will also discourage weeds from growing.

 - Water your garden at sunrise and sunset.
 Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
 For winter rainfall areas, this is in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
 In summer rainfall areas, it is spring and early summer for the same reason.